MicrosoftDocs/fabric-docs/docs/workload-development-kit/development-kit-overview.md

 * **Data visualization** - Data visualization applications that are entirely based on existing Fabric data items.
 They allow the creation of dynamic and interactive visual representations of your data.
 [Power BI reports](/power-bi/consumer/end-user-reports) and [dashboards](/power-bi/create-reports/service-dashboards) serve as excellent examples of this type of workload.

 ## Publish to the Workload Hub
 After developing your Fabric Workload according to the [certification requirement](publish-workload-requirements.md), publish it to the [Workload Hub](./more-workloads-add.md) which will allow every Fabric user a chance to easily start a trial experience and then buy your workload.
-An in-dept description of how to publish the workload can be found [here](./publish-workload-flow.md).
+An in-depth description of how to publish the workload can be found [here](./publish-workload-flow.md).

 ## Key Considerations for Developing a Fabric Workload
 There are several important concepts to understand before beginning development of a Fabric workload: